Expertise and confidence explain how social influence evolves along intellective tasks: Results

 In this experiment, subjects read and answer every question individually.
 Ergo, the individual performance (expertise) can be measured by the ratio of correct answers one gives individually, prior to seeing others' answers and the discussion phase.
 Assuming individuals can potentially keep track of others' expertise by recalling their answers or their chat messages, we study if individual expertise plays a prominent role in the amount of social influence one receives.
 Note that $\matrixSym{M}$ shows the ground truth influence matrix.

 Qualitatively, we can look at the dynamics of every subject's appraisal of every subject over time.
-For example, Fig.~\ref{fig:empirical_dynamics_of_influence_matrix_in_one_team} show a team of four subjects and $\matrixSym{M}^{(t)}_{ij}$ shows the amount of influence subject $i$ assigns to subject $j$ in every round.
+For example, Fig.~\ref{fig_dynamics-of-the-influence-matrix-in-one-team} show a team of four subjects and $\matrixSym{M}^{(t)}_{ij}$ shows the amount of influence subject $i$ assigns to subject $j$ in every round.
 It is clear that on aggregate and over time the individuals found member \#2 to be the most accurate and therefore they reported member \#2 to be the most influential person.
 Also, we know after answering all questions, member \#2 was more accurate than anybody else (cumulative correctness rate for member \#1= 49\%, member \#2= 70\%, member \#3= 36\%, and member \#4= 58\%).
 This is an example of the emergence of the first hypothesis.
 This figure illustrates how the interpersonal appraisal reflects the underlying expertise and how teammates were able to uncover that expertise early on in the experiment.

-To quantitatively test the three hypotheses, we define few terms based on the influence matrix: confidence, persuasiveness, and mean reversion.
-The individual perception (local) definition of social confidence and persuasiveness for person $i$ take into account column $i$ of the influence matrix.
-However, the team perception (global) definition uses the stationary probability for person $i$ (index $i$ of the left dominant eigenvector of the influence matrix).
-The stationary distribution, also known in the literature as the eigenvector centrality~\cite{PB:87}, takes into account the connectivity level in the network for infinite length paths and hence provides a more general point of view.
-Note that $\vleft(X)$ represents the stationary distribution for row-stochastic matrix $X$, $\ones[n]$ represents $n$-dimensional column vector of ones, and $\diag(x)$ represents a matrix with diagonal entries of vector $x$ and zero everywhere else.
+To quantitatively test the three hypotheses, we define a few terms based on the influence matrix: confidence, persuasiveness, and mean reversion.
+The definitions of social confidence and persuasiveness for person $i$ take into account column $i$ of the influence matrix.
 Confidence is provided in~\eqref{eq:local_confidence}.
-The local definition for persuasiveness is~\eqref{eq:local_persuasiveness}, and the global definitions for persuasiveness is given in~\eqref{eq:global_persuasiveness}.
-To compute the persuasiveness we consider the reflective relative appraisal matrix $\matrixSym{C}$, which is defined by removing the diagonal elements from matrix $\matrixSym{M}$ and re-scaling to be row-stochastic.
-Another term defined in the following is expertise which is the proportion of questions every member individually answers correctly.
+The definition for persuasiveness is~\eqref{eq:local_persuasiveness}.
+To compute persuasiveness, we consider the reflective relative appraisal matrix $\matrixSym{C}$, which is defined by removing the diagonal elements from matrix $\matrixSym{M}$ and re-scaling to be row-stochastic.
+Another term defined in the following is expertise that is the proportion of questions every member individually answers correctly.